sdttttt/gcr/README.md

-# GCR
+# GRC

 | NAME | STATE
 |--|--
 |Test| ![Rust](https://github.com/sdttttt/gcr/workflows/Rust/badge.svg)
 |Release| ![Release](https://github.com/sdttttt/gcr/workflows/Release/badge.svg)

 Standardized Git submission tool.
-“Gcr” is a temporary name.
+“Grc” is a temporary name.

 I have always thought that the command line is the most efficient tool to use.
 I want to redesign some of the Command of Git to suit modern engineers.